adamrudolf-becube/software-testing-basics/README.md

 * be fast.
 There will be hundreds of unit tests, and in good case, you will run them very frequently, even in every few minutes.
 All tests should run in a few seconds.
 * phrase a piece of requirement.
 If someone unfamiliar with the code reads through the unit tests (or preferably only the names of the tests) should understand the purpose of the tested unit

-Note2: if you commit code, it should always be submitted together with the unit tests.
+*Note*: if you commit code, it should always be submitted together with the unit tests.
 They should never be separated or handled independently, and you don't have to emphasize for a commit that it also includes unit tests, because that is always mandatory part anyway.

-TODO add "test is not unittest if" from the book
+*Note2*: Feathers in his book mentions that a test is not a unit test if:
+* it talks to a database
+* it communicates across a network
+* it touches the file system
+* you have to do extra steps in your environment (like configuration or edit files) in order to run them.

+A unit test should be extremely fast so you can run *all* your unit tests in a few minutes at worst.
+Or maybe a subset in every few minutes and all of them in every half an hour.
+And this can mean thousands of unit tests.
+If they run slow, it disencourages the programmer to run them.
+Slow tests end up being not run.
+If you think it's impossible to run your tests fast because of unbreakable dependencies, believe me: *it's possible*, but not easy.

 #### The F.I.R.S.T. principles